skananitos/webTemplates/README.md

 ### Simple Dashboard

 A single page app which functions as a simple dashboard developed by using HTML, CSS, Bootstrap and Javascript.

+### Photo Gallery

+A simple JavaScript photo gallery.
+On mouse over each thumb image, the main div changes the source image and the text.